BP, Orsted launch green hydrogen project at German oil refinery

-LONDON, Nov 10 (Reuters) - BP and Danish renewable energy group Orsted have partnered to develop zero-carbon hydrogen at a German oil refinery, BP’s first full-scale project in a sector that is expected to grow rapidly.
+LONDON (Reuters) - BP BP.L and Danish renewable energy group Orsted ORSTED.CO have partnered to develop zero-carbon hydrogen at a German oil refinery, BP's first full-scale project in a sector that is expected to grow rapidly.

-The project will produce so-called green hydrogen at the Linden refinery in north-west Germany through the electrolysis of water using wind power from the North Sea.
+The project will produce so-called green hydrogen at the Lingen refinery in north-west Germany through the electrolysis of water using wind power from the North Sea.

 It is in its early stages and initially aims to build a 50 megawatt (MW) electrolyser to replace 20% of natural gas-based hydrogen at the plant, BP said in a statement.
 Production is expected to start in 2024.